zauberzeug/livesync/README.md

 ## Releases

-Just create and push a new tag with the new version name.
+Just create and push a new tag with the new version name (v0.2.1 for example).
 After successful build a new release will be created.
 This should be edited to describe the changes.